 Cuthbert and Ingle could both suffer from not playing week-in, week-out at Chelsea, such is the depth of their squad.
 Little, Evans and Beattie have also not played as regularly as usual at Arsenal due to injuries.

-Everton's Sandy MacIver and Birmingham's Hannah Hampton will compete for the second goalkeeper spot.
+Everton's Sandy MacIver will compete for the second goalkeeper spot with the experienced duo of Karen Bardsley and Carly Telford.
 Rachel Daly's versatility should aid her push for a spot, with Leah Williamson leading the remaining centre-back candidates, being challenged by Arsenal team-mate Lotte Wubben-Moy in particular.
-Alex Greenwood's regular game time as both a centre-back and a left-back this season could also work to her advantage.
+Alex Greenwood's regular game time as both a centre-back and a left-back this season could work to her advantage.

 It would be a huge surprise to see striker Beth England left out, despite her not starting every week at Chelsea.
 The same can be said of Jill Scott, who has joined Everton on loan for the second half of the season after limited minutes at Man City.